XuechengZou-2001/SynergyKGC-main/README.md

 bash scripts/WN18RR_evaluate.sh
 ```

 > **Note:** The sentences "Please replace with your actual folder name." in. sh file needs to be replaced with the specific model path.
+Furthermore, we strongly recommend downloading `bert-base-uncased` locally and remembering its accurate path before the formal experiment begins.

 ---